 Shortly before the auction, Hamner was replaced as CEO.
 Though the company initially had aimed to come out of bankruptcy by the end of that year, a court-approved restructuring officer said the auction was needed because the company was about to run out of operating cash.

-“For 44 years, the business has played an outsized role in the Triangle’s food community,” Brinsfield said in the statement Monday.
+“For 44 years, the business has played an outsized role in the Triangle’s food community,” Brinsfield said in the statement announcing the closing.
 “This is no doubt because of the incredible people of Southern Season. … We really want to thank the people of Orange, Chatham, Durham and beyond for all of the great years that we had in Chapel Hill.”